AMCAS Work and Activities

 Now’s your big chance:

-The AMCAS application offers the opportunity to write about up to 15 experience descriptions that are up to 700 characters in length.
+The AMCAS application offers the opportunity to write up to 15 experience descriptions that are up to 700 characters in length.

 It gets better.